blackwood821/centos-lx-brand-image-builder/README.md

 On a RHEL 7.X machine, do the following:

-1. Clone this repo to your RHEL machine: `git clone https://github.com/blackwood821/centos-lx-brand-image-builder`
+1. Clone this repo to your RHEL machine: `git clone https://github.com/blackwood821/rhel-lx-brand-image-builder`
-2. Change to the repo directoru: `cd centos-lx-brand-image-builder`
+2. Change to the repo directoru: `cd rhel-lx-brand-image-builder`
 3. Run `./install -d <chroot> -r <release rpm> -i <image name> -p <proper name> -D <image desc>` to install RHEL 7.X in a given directory.
 This will create a tarball of the installation in your working directory (named `<image name>-$YYMMDD.tar.gz`).
 See ./install -h for detailed usage.

 ### Create an lx brand image with the `create-lx-image` script